 The priority of interests in Torrens title land is generally determined by the order of registration.
 So, a mortgage over real property registered first in time will usually have priority over an unregistered mortgage or a mortgage registered later in time.

-Here, banking and finance lawyers Grant Schulz and Kate Dart explain the importance of priority and how the equitable doctrine of marshalling may assist lenders with a lower ranking mortgage.
+Here, banking and finance partner Emma Donaghue and lawyer Kate Dart explain the importance of priority and how the equitable doctrine of marshalling may assist lenders with a lower ranking mortgage.

 A lender with a first priority mortgage will have the right to enforce its security interest over a property ahead of a lender with a lower priority mortgage registered over the same property.
 For this reason, a lender with a first priority mortgage is more likely to recover against a defaulting borrower than a lender with a lower priority mortgage.
 Given this risk, loans secured by a lower priority mortgage often have a higher interest rate than loans secured by a first registered mortgage.